hendrikmaus/openhab-auth-router/README.md

 Now the `./dist` folder is populated and the docker image is built locally.

-To push the docker image:
+To push the docker images:

+> The docker images can be built individually, run `make` to see the relevant targets.

 ```sh
 IMAGE_TAG={version} make pkg-docker-push